New Leader Program (500917)

 About the Course

-The New Leader Program, conducted by the Graduate School, USDA, is for employees who have just entered leadership positions or have a high potential for leadership.
+The New Leader Program, conducted by the Graduate School, USA, is for employees who have just entered leadership positions or have a high potential for leadership.
 The program is designed to strengthen the employee's leadership competencies and to teach them how to apply the skills they learn in real-world situations.
 Participants gain knowledge and practice skills that will help them develop into effective leaders.